Chemistry / Science GCSE: Investigate the separation of substances using paper chromatography

 Even where the process of chromatography is familiar to students and they can recall the method, questions linked with the science behind the practical are often challenging.

-The terminology linked with chromatography - for example solution, solvent, solute, soluble, mobile phase, and stationary phase - can be confusing to students and these are highlighted in the video.
+The terminology linked with chromatography - for example solution, solvent, solute, soluble, mobile phase, and stationary phase - can be confusing to students and these are highlighted in the film.

 There is a focus on the common mistakes made when carrying out chromatography and how to avoid them.

-Finally, the video also demonstrates how to calculate Rf values, another aspect of chromatography that students can find challenging.
+Finally, the film also demonstrates how to calculate Rf values, another aspect of chromatography that students can find challenging.

 If students are struggling to identify and articulate the issues linked with the common mistakes, it may be beneficial to allow them to make those mistakes in their own investigation and explore how that affects results.